 The product Aoke has attempted to imitate is used on the UpDesk Elements.
-UpDesk features the Linak DL5 column and with the use of high quality glides acting as a self-lubricator the the glides require little grease.
-Because of this the columns remain clean and the high quality glides reduce the wear marks commonly found on the lower quality alternatives.
+UpDesk features the Linak DL5 column and with the use of high quality glides acting as a self-lubricator the glides require little grease.
+Because of this, the columns remain clean and the high-quality glides reduce the wear marks commonly found on the lower quality alternatives.

 Starting at the absolute bottom of the desk are adjustable foot glides.
 These glides are used to adjust the desk if your floor is naturally uneven.
 Looking at eleven different desks in the category, I have found there isn’t any real consistency here.
 However, the desks with some of the most significant stability issues had their problems start here.

 The Autonomous Desk is one of the desks that have stability issues.
 Looking at the foot, they have decided to tap the steel foot to create the threading required to attach the foot glide.
 Unfortunately, the bottom steel plate they have used to construct the foot isn’t overly thick.
 This has left very minimal threading to attach the glide.
 With little threading, the contact point to the glide is less than desirable.
 This creates a natural movement with the glide unless it is fully inserted into the foot.

 Think about it from the perspective of the structure of a house.
 The desk frame can only be as solid as the foundation it is built on.
 The same goes for the home you live in.
 The entire desk and all of its contents are supported by these four small glides.
 As the desk is raised into a standing position, design flaws such as these are only exaggerated.